bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 This is the main entry point for the plugin.
 It registers settings, commands, and menu items.

 #### Settings Registration
 - Registers a section and a setting (`embedImages`) to control whether images are embedded as base64 in HTML output.
+Other settings are: `PRESERVE_SUPERSCRIPT`, `PRESERVE_SUBSCRIPT`, `PRESERVE_EMPHASIS`, `PRESERVE_BOLD`, `PRESERVE_HEADING` which control the markdown characters that are preserved in the plain text output.

 #### Command: copyAsHtml
 - Gets the selected markdown from the editor.